HugoBlox/theme-academic-cv/content/author/admin/_index.md

 Hi, I'm Mikayla.

 I'm a recent graduate of Stanford University (2019), where I studied Management Science & Engineering.
-Currently, I work as a data & analytics intern @ Disney.

 I love Disney, data science, and machine learning.
 I made this site to share the projects I'm working on and what I've learned in the process.
 Although I primarily work in R, I use Python as well and like to go back and forth when convenient.
 I built this site using R blogdown, and the source code can be found on my GitHub.